JackDanger/jackdanger.github.com/_posts/2011-07-20-narcissistic-software.markdown

 ## Having Expectations Versus Explaining Clearly

 My therapist once told me that "children have expectations but adults make requests."
-This includes adults who have the emotional maturity of children.
 A child knows it has a need and, if they are at a stage of age-appropriate [narcissism](http://en.wikipedia.org/wiki/Narcissistic_personality_disorder#cite_ref-DSM-IV-TR_0-1), they will expect that other people intuitively understand this need.
-Part of becoming an adult is shedding this expectation and learning to communicate needs and expectations clearly in terms that other people can comprehend.
-(Please don't ask my wife how slowly I'm learning this lesson.)
+When we adults hold unspoken expectations rather than making verbal requests we act out of a leftover childhood narcissism.
+Part of our growth is to shed this expectation and learn to communicate our needs in ways other people can comprehend.

 Again, this applies well to software.